Hungry Happenings

 What better dessert to have to celebrate on St. Patrick's Day than this Oreo Cheese Ball Pot of Gold!
 Have some fun in the kitchen and make this adorable treat with your kids!

-In Irish legend, Leprechauns bury pots of gold at the end of the rainbow, but since a rainbow can only be seen at a distance, the gold is forever illusive.
+In Irish legend, Leprechauns bury pots of gold at the end of the rainbow, but since a rainbow can only be seen at a distance, the gold is forever elusive.

 I may never find an actual pot of gold sitting beside a wee little leprechaun in a grassy meadow on a rainy day, but I did dream up a way to create my own little treasure in my kitchen.

-Not having magical powers like a leprechaun, I had to use my own hands, and a food processor, to create my pot of gold out of Oreo Cookies, cream cheese and modeling chocolate.
-Just a few ingredients and a bit of gold luster dust is all you will need to make magic of your own.
+Not having magical powers like a leprechaun, I had to use my own hands, and a food processor, to create my pot of gold out of Oreo Cookies, cream cheese, and modeling chocolate.
+Just a few ingredients and a bit of gold luster dust are all you will need to make magic of your own.

 Making this chocolate pot of gold is so easy and the finished product will make a great centerpiece for any St. Patrick's Day celebration.